-- 96. The Secretary signed the Directive only five days after he testified before Congress that: what I would say is my opinions about vaccines are irrelevant, and I don't think people should be taking medical advice from me.
-88 - 97.
-The Directive is contrary to the wealth of data and peer-reviewed studies that demonstrate the safety and efficacy of Covid vaccines for children and pregnant women. - 98.
-In fact, less than a month after the announcement on , CDC employees presented evidence at the June 25 ACIP meeting that contradicted the Directive with respect to both pregnant individuals and children.89
+- 96. The Secretary cited no emergency, let alone change in circumstances, to justify the Directive. - 97.
+The Secretary signed the Directive only five days after he testified before Congress that: "what I would say is my opinions about vaccines are irrelevant," and "I don't think people should be taking medical advice from me."
+88 - 98.
+The Directive is contrary to the wealth of data and peer-reviewed studies that demonstrate the safety and efficacy of Covid vaccines for children and pregnant women. - 99.
+In fact, less than a month after the announcement on X, CDC employees presented evidence at the June 25 ACIP meeting that contradicted the Directive with respect to both pregnant individuals and children.89